Skip to the main content.

 In short, automation uses technology to replace manual activities; this is done to decrease execution times and eliminate human error.
 More importantly, automation helps organizations achieve their digital transformation.

-Digital transformation merges digital technologies and solutions, making a complete change in how companies operate and deliver customer experiences, leading to the transformation of processes and business models.
+Digital transformation merges digital technologies and solutions, making a complete change in how companies operate and deliver customer experiences, leading to the transformation of processes and business model.

 According to SAP, the "right technologies - along with people, processes and operations - give organizations the ability to adapt quickly to disruption and opportunities..." i.e., meet changing customer needs.